 Terminating the therapeutic relationship can occur, and is permitted to occur, at the RMT’s discretion provided the RMT presents the patient with written notice of termination.
 The exception to this is that an RMT cannot terminate a therapeutic relationship by written notice for a reason that is discriminatory towards the patient.

 A patient whose treatment has been terminated by written notice is entitled to be referred to another licensed health care practitioner.

-An RMT may terminate a therapeutic relationship in the following circumstances:
+RMTs may immediately terminate a therapeutic relationship if the patient:

-RMTs should carefully document the reasons for any termination of a patient relationship.
-This is especially important in cases where the termination occurs as a result of the patient sexualizing the treatment, or threatening or endangering the RMT.
-The documentation may be kept in the patient file, and should consist primarily of direct facts and observations rather than judgments or subjective comments.
+RMTs should carefully document the reasons for any termination of a therapeutic relationship.
+When documenting, RMTs should strive to answer the questions of who/what/when/where/how.
+This is especially important in cases where the termination occurs as a result of the patient sexualizing the treatment, acting in a discriminatory manner or harassing, abusing, or threatening the RMT or engaging in behaviour that places the RMT at risk of harm.
+The documentation may be kept in the patient health care record, and should consist primarily of direct facts and observations rather than judgments or subjective comments.

 In some cases, an RMT may also need to call the police or seek out further support after the termination has occurred.
 If RMTs have questions about patient-therapist confidentiality in this scenario, they should contact the College.